merteven/movie-collection-app/README.md

 ## Notes

+- It expects the backend to be available at http://localhost:8080.
 - Dumb components do not have unit tests since they do not contain logic.
 They are usually tested visually with Storybook.
 - The aim was to write unit tests for all smart components and services.
 However, some didn't receive due to time constraints.